Blog/Retatrutide Side Effects: What 2 Phase 3 Trials Show (2026)

 How Do Retatrutide Side Effects Compare to Tirzepatide and Semaglutide?

-The table below compares safety profiles across the three major GLP-1 based weight loss drugs.
-An important caveat: these numbers come from different trials with different patients, different durations, and different endpoints.
-They are useful for a general sense of relative tolerability, but they are not head-to-head comparisons.
+The table below compares side effect rates across the three most studied GLP-1-based weight loss medications, using the highest tested dose for each.
+Numbers come from different trials with different patients, durations, and endpoints.
+They are useful for relative tolerability, not head-to-head comparisons.

 *Dysesthesia has been reported anecdotally with semaglutide and tirzepatide at much lower rates per a 2025 case series in Cureus.

 GI side effects are broadly similar across all three drugs because they share the GLP-1 receptor.
-The differences: retatrutide's higher heart rate increase is likely due to the glucagon component.
-Dysesthesia at meaningful rates is unique to retatrutide.
-The higher discontinuation rate may partially reflect the TRIUMPH-4 population rather than the drug itself.
+The TRANSCEND-T2D-1 column is revealing: when retatrutide is tested in a different population, its GI rates drop below semaglutide's.
+The differences that persist: retatrutide's higher heart rate increase is likely due to the glucagon component.
+Dysesthesia at meaningful rates appears unique to retatrutide, though the true rate may be closer to 4 to 5% (TRANSCEND) than 21% (TRIUMPH-4).
+The higher discontinuation rate in TRIUMPH-4 likely reflects that population (obesity + knee OA) rather than the drug itself.
 CagriSema (cagrilintide + semaglutide), another next-generation combination, is also in Phase 3 trials but uses amylin rather than glucagon, producing a different side effect profile.

 Eli Lilly is running a direct head-to-head trial of retatrutide vs tirzepatide (NCT06662383, 800 patients).
 Results are expected in December 2026.
 Until then, all comparisons are indirect.
 For a deep-dive into the comparison, see our retatrutide vs tirzepatide article.